Our live, online Garden Talks bring world leading experts out of the institutions and into your home.

-Ask questions, upvote others and react in real time, or simply sit back and enjoy.
+Share the experience with other members as you ask questions and react in real time, or simply sit back and enjoy the talk.

 400 million years after the Big Bang, the Universe was very different from what it appears today.
 At that time (around 13 billion years ago) the universe was dark and empty.
 But how can we know that?
 Is there a way to travel back in time?

 What makes someone a creative genius?
 Dean Keith Simonton, the godfather of creativity, will share his decades of research on how our genes and our environment contribute to everyday creativity and the emergence of genius.

 We are all surrounded by an unseen, invisible world; a world made of mysterious substances that we can’t see or touch: the Dark Universe.
 But if we can’t see it, touch it, or detect it, why do we think it is there?

 What jumps to your mind when thinking about creativity?
 Chances are it wouldn't be maths.
 Philosophers, scientists and mathematicians used creativity to solve seemingly impossible problems.
 Could maths actually be as creative as the arts?

 Our solar system has anomalies.
 Astronomers suggested the existence of a hidden giant planet as a plausible explanation.
 The problem is that we have never been able to see this planet.
 Is our math wrong or are we really missing something?